 - how natural the shoulder and upper-back zones feel

-- overall confidence that the chair is working with your body rather than around it
+- overall confidence that the chair is working with your body instead of around it

 Body scan matters most when you move past feature lists and think about what you feel in the chair.